Löfven II cabinet

-The second cabinet of Stefan Löfven (regeringen Löfven II) was the government of Sweden from 21 January 2019 to 9 July 2021.
-It was a coalition, consisting of two parties: the Social Democrats and the Green Party.
-The cabinet was installed on 21 January 2019, following the 2018 general election.
+The Löfven II cabinet (regeringen Löfven II) was the government of Sweden from 21 January 2019 to 9 July 2021.
+It was a coalition minority government between the Social Democrats and the Green Party, with confidence and supply from the Centre Party and the Liberals, led by Prime Minister Stefan Löfven of the Social Democrats.
+The cabinet was installed following the 2018 general election, after a Swedish record-long government formation.

-In a vote of no-confidence held on 21 June 2021, the prime minister was voted out of office.
-The cabinet remained a caretaker government until a new cabinet was appointed.

-With only 116 out of 349 seats (33%) in the Riksdag (Swedish parliament), the "red-green" coalition began as one of the smallest minority governments in Swedish history, and it relied on support from other parties in the Riksdag.

-The cabinet was installed following a formal government meeting with King Carl XVI Gustaf on 21 January 2019.
+The cabinet was installed after a formal government meeting with King Carl XVI Gustaf on 21 January 2019.
 Stefan Löfven had previously announced his cabinet ministers at a parliament session.
+In a vote of no-confidence held on 21 June 2021, Löfven was voted out of office.
+The cabinet continued as a caretaker government until a new cabinet was appointed.
+On 9 July, the Löfven III cabinet was installed.

+With only a total of 32.7 percent of the popular votes in 2018 and 116 out of 349 seats (33%) in the Riksdag (Swedish parliament), the "red-green" coalition began as one of the smallest minority governments in Swedish history and relied on support from other parties in the Riksdag.